TI-Tokyo/riak-docs-fork/content/riak/kv/3.0.13/using/cluster-operations/tictac-aae-fold.md

 The calls to `aae_fold` are synchronous calls with a 1 hour timeout, but they start an asynchronous process in the background.

-If your command takes longer than 1 hour, then you will get `{error,timeout}` as a response after 1 hour.
+If your command takes longer than 1 hour, then you will get `&#123;error,timeout&#125;` as a response after 1 hour.
 Note that the requested command continues to run in the background, so re-calling the same method will take up more resources.

 To timeout you typically have to have a very large number of keys in the bucket.